Factbox: India takes steps to ease impact from ban on banknotes

 - Removes per-day withdrawal limit cap of 10,000 rupees

-- Raises limit for over-the-counter exchange of old bills at banks to 4,500 rupees from 4,000
+- Raises limit for over-counter exchange of old bills to 4,500 rupees from 4,000

 - Waives ATM fees for all transactions by savings bank customers til Dec.
 30